Communicating Impact: The Key to Credible Sustainability Stories

 - Jan 8

-That’s rarely because they’re dishonest.
-It’s usually because they don’t know how to talk about progress, limitations, and intent in a way that still sounds confident.
+This isn’t usually about dishonesty.
+It’s often because they struggle to discuss progress, limitations, and intent in a way that still sounds confident.

-Most greenwashing issues don’t come from outright lies.
-They come from vague language that sounds impressive but means very little, future-tense promises presented as current reality, or isolated actions framed as system-level change.
+Most greenwashing issues don’t stem from outright lies.
+They arise from vague language that sounds impressive but means very little.
+Future-tense promises are often presented as current reality.
+Isolated actions are framed as system-level change.

 For example: